User Guide

 If there is no data file to load, such as when the application has just been downloaded and has not been run yet or when the data file is deleted, then sample records are loaded instead.

-to easily and quickly remove the sample records if desired.
+clear to easily and quickly remove the sample records if desired.

 If the data file has an invalid format, such as after editing the file wrongly, then the application will discard all the data and start with an empty data file on the next run.
 This is irreversible.